Nice to meet you!

 "My first culinary memory?
 Crouched down on a gravel path in Nova Scotia, behind our apartment, eating handfuls of blueberries right off the bush.
 That’s fresh, the kind of fresh that makes a lasting impression."

 In ’94 my family moved to Victoria, but I never forgot my east coast roots.
 Over a decade later I had my homecoming of sorts.
 Off to Charlottetown, PEI to attend the Culinary Institute of Canada.
-That led to an internship in Bermuda where, in between rum swizzles and lazy beach days, I was lucky enough to train under Chef Justin Leboe.
-Justin is the man.
-I spent the next five years under his mentorship, and had the opportunity to stage at some of the best restaurants in North America.
+That led to an internship in Bermuda where, in between rum swizzles and lazy beach days, I was lucky enough to train at Waterloo House.
+I spent the next five years in Calgary, and had the opportunity to stage at some of the best restaurants in North America.
 I was on the opening team for a handful of rad, forward thinking Calgary restaurants, including Model Milk, where I worked my way up to Chef de Cuisine.

 I loved the excitement around developing and launching new concepts, but missed my west coast life.
 I missed the salt air.
 I missed my family.
 I missed the water, like, actually the tap water.
 It’s so good.
 I needed to be a retrospective weirdo at the beach.
 I needed to go sit on a log and look out at the Olympic mountains.
 That’s my zen.
 That’s my meditation.
 My inspiration.